LondonGophers/gophers.london/content/_index.md

 ### Contact

-For any questions about London Gophers, our Meetups, speaking at one of our events, sponsoring one of our events, hosting one of our events, you can contact us at [contact@gophers.london](mailto:contact@gophers.london).
+For any questions about London Gophers, our Meetups, speaking at one of our events, sponsoring or hosting, you can contact us at [contact@gophers.london](mailto:contact@gophers.london).

 ### Upcoming Events